awslabs/aws-encryption-sdk-specification/framework/kms-keyring.md

 ### Client Supplier

-A function which MUST take as input either a region string (e.g. `us-east-1`), or some value denoting an unknown region, and MAY return a KMS Client which can make the following API calls in the given AWS region:
+A function which MUST take as input either a region string (e.g. `us-east-1`), or some value denoting an unknown region, and MAY return a KMS Client that can make the following API calls in the given AWS region:

 - [GenerateDataKey](#kms-generatedatakey)
 - [Encrypt](#kms-encrypt)